Webdogepl/bf2-update-tool/README.md

 ## What it's doing?

-I sometimes playing with my friends an old game - Battlefield 2.
+I'am sometimes playing with my friends an old game - Battlefield 2.
 I'm also creating custom maps/mods or other things to make gameplay more fun.
 It was hard to tell each other of my non-technical friends how to install new map or other addon and there was a few mistakes that interrupted our gameplay so I created this app to make my life a bit easier.
 It's basically install my "updates" with one click.

 ## How it exactly works?